 We personally think autumn is the best time to visit Big Sur and the central Cali coastal region.
 We made our Coastal California road trip in mid-autumn – and the weather was absolutely perfect – with full sunshine, pleasant temperatures and minimal traffic congestion.

 Pro Tip: The California coast climate can vary dramatically from north to south.
-Be sure to read our tips for what to pack for your SFO to LA drive at the end of the post.
+Be sure to read our tips for what to pack for your SFO to LA drive below.

 Crowds and Traffic on the PCH